tychonievich/graphics/md/text/conjugate-gradient.md

 This section presents the conjugate gradient method.
 It is generally the fastest class of solvers for the kinds of differential equations we encounter in graphics.
-It's general process runs as follows:
+Its general process runs as follows:

 a.
 Given an initial "solution" of the equation "$A \vec x = \vec b$".
 a.
 Find the gradient (i.e. direction of maximal change) of the error (i.e. absolute magnitude of "$A \vec x - \vec b$").